 DBA means “doing business as”.
 It refers to your business’s trade, assumed, or fictitious name.

-A DBA is different from your business owner’s name or registered business name.
+A DBA is different from your business owner’s personal name or registered business name.
 It lets your company enter contracts, open bank accounts, write checks, and do business under a name other than that of your business.

 So, for example, if you’re currently selling automobiles under your legally registered business name “John Doe Inc.” and you want to get into selling motorcycles, you can file a DBA for “Motorcycles R’ Us”.